cssr-tools/pymm/docs/_sources/output_folder.rst.txt

 `paraview <https://www.paraview.orgs>`_ is used for the visualization.
-Then after running **pymm**, one could modify the generated OpenFOAM related files and run directly the simulations calling the OpenFOAM solvers, e.g., to change additional tolerances that are not currently included in the parameters.txt file and/or to change the numerical schemes (see the OpenFOAM documentation `here <https://www.openfoam.com/documentation/user-guide/6-solving/6.2-numerical-schemes>`_).
+Then after running **pymm**, one could modify the generated OpenFOAM related files and run directly the simulations calling the OpenFOAM solvers, e.g., to change additional tolerances that are not currently included in the parameters.toml file and/or to change the numerical schemes (see the OpenFOAM documentation `here <https://www.openfoam.com/documentation/user-guide/6-solving/6.2-numerical-schemes>`_).